Chocolate and peppermint pinwheel cookies

 Enjoy these delicious cookies at tea time.
-A great way to introduce flavours to kids too.
+It’s also a great way to introduce different flavours to kids.

 - Line a baking sheet with plastic wrap or clingfilm allowing a little overhang.

 - To make the butter mixture, in a large bowl, use a baking spatula or wooden spoon to cream the butter and sugar.
 Add the egg, vinegar, baking soda and salt.
 Mix well.

 - Transfer half of the butter mixture into a large bowl and add the Peppermint Spice Drops® and green food colouring to it.
 Combine well and set aside.
 This will be for the mint dough.

 - To make the chocolate dough, use the rest of the butter mixture and add the Vanilla Spice Drops® and cocoa powder.
 Mix well.
 Gradually stir in 375g cups flour.
 When the dough gets too stiff, use your hands to knead it into a smooth ball.
 If the dough is too sticky, knead in a teaspoon of flour.

 - Press down the chocolate dough to cover the bottom of the clingfilm covered baking sheet in a thin layer.
 Dust hands with flour, if needed to make it thin and smooth.
 Chill for about 10 minutes in the refrigerator.

 - While the chocolate dough chills, finish making the mint dough.
 Take the mixture for the dough and gradually stir in the 280g flour.
 Knead into a smooth ball.